pydanny/pydanny-event-notes/PyCodeConf2011/startup.rst

 ===================

 * Skip the hard things if you can, eventually you'll undertand them
-* Django is plug & play
+* Django is plug & play!

     * http://djangopackages.com
+    * South for migrations
+    * hosted on https://www.dotcloud.com (special pricing for startups)